cheeyeo/grpc_aws_alb_example/README.md

 ```

 ### gRPC TLS Notes

+* ALB has end-to-end support for HTTP/2 TLS so there's no need to enable HTTPS as protocol in the Target Group between the ALB and containers

+	In this example we are using full HTTPS connections from ALB > gRPC service and back.
+The blog post shows a version where the protocol from ALB > gRPC is HTTP only, even though it uses HTTPS as a listener.

+	If one tries to establish a client connection as per the blog post, it will fail with "SSL:Verify" errors.

+	I suspect the reason is the blog post also uses a custom domain registered with Route53 and the same domain is in the certificates registered via the certificate manager.

+	So perhaps thats why the client works without specifying any root certificates for verification ...

 * To use a self signed cert on ALB, we need to sign the cert with `subjectAltName` set to both `localhost` and `*.us-east-1.elb.amazonaws.com`.
 This can be adjusted to suit...